fogfish/blueprint-serverless-golang/README.md

 The structure resembles the standard package layout proposed in [this blog post](https://medium.com/@benbjohnson/standard-package-layout-7cdbc8391fc1):

 1. the root package contains core types to describe domain of your application.
-A simple types that has no dependency to technology.
+It contains simple types that has no dependency to technology.

 2. Use sub-packages to isolate dependencies to external technologies so that they act as bridge between your domain and technology adaptation.